buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcCoveringType.md

 The IfcCoveringType may define the shared geometric representation for all covering occurrences.
 The RepresentationMaps attribute refers to a list of IfcRepresentationMap's, that allow for multiple geometric representations (e.g. with IfcShaperepresentation's having an RepresentationIdentifier 'Box', 'Surface', or 'Body').
 (See geometric use definition of IfcCovering for further information).

-> NOTE&nbsp; If the IfcCoveringType has an associated IfcMaterialLayerSet, then no shared geometric representation shall be provided.
+> NOTE  If the IfcCoveringType has an associated IfcMaterialLayerSet, then no shared geometric representation shall be provided.

-> NOTE&nbsp; The product shape representations are defined as RepresentationMaps (attribute of the supertype IfcTypeProduct), which get assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[n]_ being an IfcMappedItem.
+> NOTE  The product shape representations are defined as RepresentationMaps (attribute of the supertype IfcTypeProduct), which get assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[n]_ being an IfcMappedItem.
 See IfcTypeProduct for further information.

-> NOTE&nbsp; The values of attributes RepresentationIdentifier and RepresentationType of IfcShapeRepresentation are restricted in the same way as those for IfcCoveringType.
+> NOTE  The values of attributes RepresentationIdentifier and RepresentationType of IfcShapeRepresentation are restricted in the same way as those for IfcCoveringType.